 If you feel you’re being discriminated against or have a case against your employer, don’t hesitate to reach out to the ADA.
 However, there’s a way to go about it without tarnishing your professional relationships.

-Some source interviews were conducted for a previous version of this article.
+Max Freedman contributed to the writing and research in this article.
+Source interviews were conducted for a previous version of this article.